cloudinary-devs/TQ-Extension-Cloudinary-Video/README.md

 7. Lock m5_04 until m5_03 has been successfully completed.

 ## Todo List - Tessa
-1. Update story for second office room
-2. Speak with legal dept and see if we need a copyright on any Cloudinary logo/code/content mentioned
+1. Speak with legal dept and see if we need a copyright on any Cloudinary logo/code/content mentioned
-3. Add details about gravity by coordinates in m3_o2
+2. Add details about gravity by coordinates in m3_o2

 ## Refinement and Final Pass Todo List
 1. Check experience awards for each objective